 Recommended Equipment

-Pat the beef dry with paper towels and season with salt and pepper.
-This step is important as when searing meat, if it’s too wet, then it will “steam” instead of creating a nice crusty sear on the steak or roast.
+- Pat the beef dry with paper towels and season with salt and pepper.
+This step is important as when searing meat, if it’s too wet, it will “steam” instead of creating a nice crusty sear on the steak or roast.
+YUCK!

-Alternatively, you may also make this entirely in a dutch oven, cover and cook in 250 degree F oven for 6-8 hours.
+7. Alternatively, you may also make this entirely in a Dutch oven, cover and cook in 250° F (120° C) oven for 6-8 hours.

 - Cauliflower, celery, asparagus, brussels sprouts, and squash are all great seasonal vegetable alternatives.